vijay75740/Currency-Converter-Nodejs/README.md

 ## Disclaimer

-This package uses web scraping to provide the api.
+This package uses web scraping to provide the API.

+Explore 1500+ Veg Indian recipes at [Hubrecipes](https://hubrecipes.com/), find cooking inspiration, and create kitchen wins with Simply Recipes.

 ## Issues